 A Parastomal Hernia (Stoma Hernia) is a weakness or protrusion in the muscle wall of the abdomen at the site of a Stoma which allows the abdominal contents to bulge out.
 The bulge often protrudes more when coughing or undertaking physical activity.

 Why Do Stoma Hernias Occur?

-A stoma hernia can occur like most hernias through coughing or being overweight.
-It can also occur if you developed an infection in the wound when the stoma was made.
-A stoma hernia often comes on gradually with the area near the stoma gradually stretching and weakening over time.
+A Stoma Hernia can occur like most hernias through coughing or from being overweight.
+It can also occur if there was an infection in the wound following Stoma surgery.
+It can also develop gradually as the the area near the Stoma stretches and weakens over time.

-- Pain or discomfort through heavy lifting or coughing
+- Pain or discomfort during heavy lifting or coughing

 Stoma Hernia Treatment

-Many hernias do not hurt so the temptation is to leave them and get on with life.
+Many hernias do not hurt so the temptation is to ignore them.
 However, failing to get medical advice can be damaging and is not recommended.
 If left the hernia will grow and discomfort and pain, even if negligible to start with, will intensify.